-He could also be in denial about drinking.
-He might think, “‘I have a great job, pay my bills, and have lots of friends; therefore I am not an alcoholic,’” Benton says.
-Or he might make excuses like, “I only drink expensive wine” or “I haven’t lost everything or suffered setbacks because of drinking.”
+Those who appear “functional” or “highly functional” might not recognize their own drinking problem.
+They could be in denial, like many other people with AUD.
+They might think, “I have a great job, pay my bills, and have lots of friends; therefore, I am not an alcoholic,” Benton says.
+Or they might make excuses like, “I only drink expensive wine” or “I haven’t lost everything or suffered setbacks because of drinking.”

 What Are the Signs?

-Need alcohol to relax or feel confident
+- Need alcohol to relax or feel confident.

-Drink in the morning or when alone
+- Drink in the morning or when you’re alone.

-Get drunk when he doesn’t intend to
+- Get drunk when you don’t intend to.

-Forget what he did while drinking
+- Forget what you did while drinking.

-Deny drinking, hide alcohol, or get angry when confronted about drinking
+- Deny drinking, hide alcohol, or get angry when confronted about drinking.

 - Cause loved ones to worry about or make excuses for your drinking.